-Table 4.6-1 File category and comparison from security point of view

-File category Access permission Storage Overview to other application location Private file NA In application directory Can read and write only in an application Sensitive information can be handled.
-File should be this type in principle.
-Read out public file Read out In application directory Other applications and users can read.
-Information that can be disclosed to outside of application is handled.
-Read write public file Read out Write in In application directory Other applications and users can read and write.
-It should not be used from both security and application designing points of view.
-External memory device (Read write public) Read out Write in External memory device like SD card No access control Other applications and users can always read/write/delete files.
-Usage should be minimum requirement.
-Comparatively huge size of files can be handled.
+Table 4.0-1 File category and comparison from security point of view File category Access permission Storage Overview to other application location Private file NA In • Can read and write only in an application application • Sensitive information can be handled. directory • File should be this type in principle.
+Read out Read out In • Other applications and users can read. public file application • Information that can be disclosed to directory outside of application is handled.
+Read write Read out In • Other applications and users can read public file Write in application and write. directory • It should not be used from both security and application designing points of view.
+External Read out External No access control memory Write in memory • Other applications and users can always device device like read/write/delete files.
+(Read write SD card • Usage should be minimum requirement. public) • Comparatively huge size of files can be handled.